-Other books by this author that I've reviewed include Corsets & Clockwork, Street Magic, Demon Bound, Bone Gods, Night Life, Huntress, "The Curse of Four", The Nightmare Garden, The Wild Side: Urban Fantasy with an Erotic Edge, Devil's Business, Soul Trade, Mirrored Shard, Dark Days, Black and White, Games Creatures Play.
+Other books by this author include Corsets & Clockwork, Street Magic, Demon Bound, Bone Gods, Night Life, Huntress, "The Curse of Four", The Nightmare Garden, The Wild Side: Urban Fantasy with an Erotic Edge, Devil's Business, Soul Trade, Mirrored Shard, Dark Days, Black and White, Games Creatures Play

 First in the Iron Codex steampunk series for young adults that mixes the mechanical with magic with the steam side fighting it every step of the way.
 This story is based in Massachusetts in the late 1950s.
 Just not our 1950s.